 Lead-acid batteries have a reputation for failing in open-circuit mode.
 This problem presents itself most often in DC and AC UPS systems that have inadequate battery management, and is the main reason why some customers still pay seven-to-ten times more for equivalent capacity Nickel Cadmium cells.

-Magellan’s BCM uses non-intrusive measuring techniques that are so gentle on the battery that many battery monitoring and testing functions can be performed automatically every day.
-Such frequent testing of each individual cell or block means that the BCM user becomes aware of a problem on the day that it occurs and is not left exposed to a sudden battery failure as they are with bi-annual or even quarterly scheduled battery testing.
+Magellan’s BMS uses non-intrusive measuring techniques that are so gentle on the battery that many battery monitoring and testing functions can be performed automatically every day.
+Such frequent testing of each individual cell or block means that the BMS user becomes aware of a problem on the day that it occurs and is not left exposed to a sudden battery failure as they are with bi-annual or even quarterly scheduled battery testing.

 The Battery Monitoring System consists of a control unit and a series of cell monitors.
 The Master control unit can operate as a stand-alone unit or be incorporated into a Magellan MCR-II series, microprocessor-controlled charger.
 Magellan systems monitor 24V, 48V, 110V, 120V, 198/204V and 400V battery banks.
 With sensors to suit individual 2, 6 or 12V blocks.